ICCAD 2016 Contest

 The clock signal is useless in this contest.
 However, please assume the “clock” signal in the form of a square wave with a 50% duty cycle, with a fixed, constant frequency.

-15. The reset signal value of the FF is 1 → the output value of the FF is 0 ?
-Yes.
+The reset signal value of the FF is 1 → the output value of the FF is 0 ?

 Yes.

-17. The enable signal value of the FF is 1 → the output value of the FF is the same as the input value of the FF?
+The reset signal value of the FF is 0 → the output value of the FF depends on the value of enable signal?

 Yes.

-18. The enable signal value of the FF is 0 → the output value of the FF keeps its original output value ?
+The enable signal value of the FF is 1 → the output value of the FF is the same as the input value of the FF?

 Yes.